 - The denied applicant has compelling reasons explaining why their academic record or test scores do not meet the standards.

 If you wish to appeal your denial, you must complete the appeal process through submission of the following documents within 20 days of the date of the denial letter:

 - Letter of Appeal explaining circumstances and reasons for reconsideration

 - Supporting documents (new test scores, updated transcripts, doctors’ notes, medical records, death certificate, recommendations, resumes, explanation of academic rigor, etc.)

-Applicants for undergraduate admission who are denied for reasons related to disciplinary/criminal history or falsification of application may appeal the denial to the Vice President for Enrollment Management and Student Success and Vice Provost within 20 days of the date of the denial letter.
-The decision of the Vice President for Enrollment Management and Student Success and Vice Provost is final.
+Applicants for undergraduate admission who are denied for reasons related to disciplinary/criminal history or falsification of application may appeal the denial to the vice president for Enrollment Management & Student Success and the vice provost within 20 days of the date of the denial letter.
+The decision of the vice president for Enrollment Management & Student Success and the vice provost is final.

-If your previous college was in the U.S., please check course credit equivalencies using our Transfer Credit Predictor at Georgia State Degree Transfer.
-It is up to each academic department to determine which credits are transferrable.
-Once you are accepted, please contact your assigned academic advisor to see how many and which credits transferred.
+If your previous college was in the U.S., please check course-credit equivalencies using our Transfer Credit Predictor at Georgia State Degree Transfer.
+It is up to each academic department to determine which credits are transferable.
+Once you are accepted, please contact your assigned academic adviser to see how many and which credits transferred.

 Georgia State will accept the writing portion of the SAT and ACT if a student sends it with their application.
 While the writing score is not entered into the admission calculation process, we reserve the right to read and consider the writing sample before rendering a final decision.
-You may review the freshmen index calculation process for a research university here, and note that the minimum freshman index listed does not guarantee acceptance.
+You may review the first-year index (FI) calculation process for a research university here, and note that the minimum FI listed does not guarantee acceptance.

 Found a broken link or need an edit made on the site?
 Fill out the Website Feedback form.